Portfolio Alternatives Guide

 Discontinued original models

 This is a big reason homeowners start searching for alternatives rather than exact replacements.
-If the original Portfolio transformer is no longer easy to find, a compatible modern transformer is usually the better path.
+If the original Portfolio transformer is no longer easy to find, it may be part of the discontinued Portfolio lighting line, and a compatible modern transformer is usually the better path.

 LED upgrades